-In cases when there is suspicion of unethical conduct or reasonable professional deviation within the framework of public and private medicine, Complaints may be submitted to the Medical Professions Ombudsman.
+In cases when there is suspicion of unethical conduct or unreasonable professional deviation within the framework of public and private medicine, complaints may be submitted to the Medical Professions Ombudsman

 The Medical Professions Ombudsman operates as part of the Ministry of Health's Public Inquiries and Complaints Department.

-- The Medical Professions Ombudsman handles complaints in instances of suspected medical malpractice in medical care.
-The ombudsman investigates incidents of malpractice in hospitals and clinics, whether part of the public or private medical care system.
+- The Medical Professions Ombudsman handles complaints where there is suspicion of unethical behavior or unreasonable deviation from the standard in medical care in hospitals and clinics, both in the public or private medical care system.

-- Complaints regarding quality of care or personal conduct by a healthcare professional (doctor, nurse, physical therapist, occupational therapist, etc.) are handled by the Ministry of Health's Public Inquiries and Complaints Department.
+- Complaints regarding quality of care or personal conduct by a healthcare professional (doctor, nurse, physical therapist, occupational therapist, etc.), service hours, accessibility of doctors, coordination between different departments, service accessibility etc. are handled by the Ministry of Health's Public Inquiries and Complaints Department.

-- For information about complaints about Dental Care see Filing a complaint for dental care
+- For information about complaints about Dental Care see Filing a complaint about dental care.

 - Anyone covered by national medical insurance.